Who are Passmores?

 The Digital Audit:

-Grasshopper first carried out a detailed SEO audit into Passmores, to understand why the site wasn’t performing, which keywords it was ranking for, what content it lacked and to identify new ranking opportunities.
+Grasshopper implemented it’s digital marketing expertise by first carrying out a detailed SEO audit into Passmores, to understand why the site wasn’t performing, which keywords it was ranking for, what content it lacked and to identify new ranking opportunities.

 Once we had this data, we found that the site was struggling to convert, both on mobile and desktop.
 This was a limitation of the existing website and we decided it was costing Passmores opportunities.